A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 \subsection{Dirichlet forms}

 In the previous subsection we claimed that power functionals are quadratic forms on the boundary of the circuit whose behavior they represent.
-They comprise, in fact, precisely those quadratic forms known as Dirichlet forms.
+They comprise, in fact, precisely those quadratic forms known as Dirichlet forms \cite{Fukushima,MR, Sabot1997,Sabot2004}.
+Dirichlet forms are usually defined over $\R$, but we shall find it useful to work over any field with a notion of positive elements.

+\begin{definition} We define a \define{field with positive elements} $(\F,\F^+)$ to be a field $\F$ equipped with a subset $\F^+$ that contains $c^2$ for every nonzero $c \in \F$, and is closed under addition, multiplication, and division. \end{definition}